Gabriel-Philot/airflow_studies/README.md

 * `v9` - K8 💡

-### Check out the details and more in link of the documentation: https://gabriel-philot.github.io/airflow_studies/
+### Check out the details and more -> documentation: https://gabriel-philot.github.io/airflow_studies/